-42. Does the printer have levels built into the structure of the printer?
+40. Does the printer have levels built into the structure of the printer?

-I did not find any carpenter's levels built into the structure of this printer.
 The only entry-level or mid-range hybrid or combo printer where I have noticed levels actually incorporated into the structure of the printer are the UV-curable printers of Dilli.
+Three levels are included: one in the middle of the gantry area; one on either side of the main area.

-43. Does the printer have leveling supports?
+41. Does the printer have leveling supports?
 How many, and how strong?